 Drag, specifically, is often criticized as an exploitative act, in which cis men don stereotypes of femininity and parody the very real oppression women face without ever being subject to it themselves.
 (Case in point: A Glasgow pride parade banned drag queens in 2015 for their potential to give rise to transphobia and misogyny, though the ban was later rescinded after widespread criticism.)

 While some segments of the gay community are certainly worthy of that criticism, the reality on the ground in Dublin today tells a different story, where a symbiotic relationship exists between gay club culture and the politics of queer and female liberation.

-Bliss, of course, has used her political mantle to play a role in the shift, expressing her vocal support of and fundraising for the campaign to repeal the eighth.
+Bliss, of course, has used her political mantle to play a role in the shift, expressing her vocal support of and fundraising for the campaign to repeal the Eighth.
 And the gay community has followed her lead in getting behind abortion rights: PrHomo and Mother, two of Dublin's largest gay club nights, held fundraisers for the movement in 2016.
-GCN, Ireland's national gay magazine, dedicated their September 2016 issue to it, in which many Dublin drag queens (including Bliss) posed in REPEAL shirts and wrote supportive editorials.
-And in a repeat of tactics that proved so successful in pushing the equality vote, the LGBTQ community are using their spaces—clubs, theaters, and other areas—to fight for women's rights, a tentative sign that the gospel of intersectionality has been heard.
+GCN, Ireland's national gay magazine, dedicated the September 2016 issue to it, in which many Dublin drag queens (including Bliss) posed in REPEAL shirts and wrote supportive editorials.
+And in a repeat of tactics that proved so successful in pushing the equality vote, the LGBTQ community is using its spaces—clubs, theaters, and other areas—to fight for women's rights, a tentative sign that the gospel of intersectionality has been heard.

 As Bliss herself puts it, campaigning for an issue that's ostensibly closer to the hearts of straight people than non-straights is essential because, well, it isn't.
 "Gay rights and women's reproductive rights boil down to the same thing: bodily autonomy," she said.